 Installing Trim Around the Benchtop

-Once the benchtop was in place, I covered all the exposed plywood edges with some custom cut trim:
+Once the benchtop was in place on the corner mudroom storage area, I covered all the exposed plywood edges with some custom-cut trim:

 I used my miter saw to cut the corners of the trim at 45 degrees, so all the pieces would fit seamlessly together.